mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 {% endhighlight %}

-This has some advantages that [are mentioned](http://redux.js.org/docs/recipes/ReducingBoilerplate.html) in the redux docs, for example it's easy to keep track of all available action types.
-If an action type is mis-typed it will be obvious right away, since the imported value will be `undefined`.
-When using a string literal it would be more difficult to spot a typo.
+This has some advantages that [are mentioned](http://redux.js.org/docs/recipes/ReducingBoilerplate.html) in the redux docs.
+For example, if an action type is mistyped it will be obvious right away, since the imported value will be `undefined`.
+It also makes it easy to keep track of all available actions since they are explicitly listed.

-==> todo: this section seems confused, talks about es6 modules thing but also about action type constants

 In theory it also allows static import checking, since every exported value is explicitly defined.
-But, I assume most projects don't currently don't actually do anything like that.
+But, I suspect most projects don't currently take advantage of that.

 I eventually found the suggested structure very limiting.
 A lot of my actions did similar things to different data types, e.g. `ADD_TODO`, `ADD_POST`, `ADD_USER`, ...

-Using the ES6 export made it harder to split my code into different files, import all actions, and then re-export all of them from one central actions file.
+Using the ES6 export made it harder to split my code into different files, import all actions, and then re-export all of them in one go.

-It also meant that even once I had written a re-usable generator function for actions and actionCreators it still had to manually import them.
+It also meant that even once I had written a re-usable generator function for common actions and action creators I still had to manually import them.

 ### What I should have done